djam90/shiny-perspective/README.md

 # shiny-perspective

 ## MY first project!

+*Please note this project is in building phase and is not ready for public use.*

 My aim here is to make a re-useable JS script for perspective on objects.